theQRL/hyperion/docs/index.rst

 If you are new to the concept of smart contracts, we recommend you to get started by digging into the "Introduction to Smart Contracts" section, which covers the following:

-* :ref:`A simple example smart contract <simple-smart-contract>` written in Solidity.
+* :ref:`A simple example smart contract <simple-smart-contract>` written in Hyperion.
 * :ref:`Blockchain Basics <blockchain-basics>`.
-* :ref:`The Ethereum Virtual Machine <the-ethereum-virtual-machine>`.
+* :ref:`The Zond Virtual Machine <the-ethereum-virtual-machine>`.

-**2. Get to Know Solidity**
+**2. Get to Know Hyperion**

-Once you are accustomed to the basics, we recommend you read the :doc:`"Solidity by Example" <solidity-by-example>` and “Language Description” sections to understand the core concepts of the language.
+Once you are accustomed to the basics, we recommend you read the :doc:`"Hyperion by Example" <hyperion-by-example>` and “Language Description” sections to understand the core concepts of the language.

-**3. Install the Solidity Compiler**
+**3. Install the Hyperion Compiler**

-There are various ways to install the Solidity compiler, simply choose your preferred option and follow the steps outlined on the :ref:`installation page <installing-solidity>`.
+There are various ways to install the Hyperion compiler, simply choose your preferred option and follow the steps outlined on the :ref:`installation page <installing-hyperion>`.

 .. hint::
   You can try out code examples directly in your browser with the `Remix IDE <https://remix.ethereum.org>`_.
-  Remix is a web browser-based IDE that allows you to write, deploy and administer Solidity smart contracts, without the need to install Solidity locally.
+  Remix is a web browser-based IDE that allows you to write, deploy and administer Hyperion smart contracts, without the need to install Hyperion locally.

 .. warning::
     As humans write software, it can have bugs.